Black History and Women’s History: Meeting Josephine Baker at Riad Star

 beatles_tshirt_website

-Second generation Romantics Percy and Mary Shelley, Byron, and Keats followed fathers of the movement, Wordsworth, Coleridge, and Blake, in philosophically opposing tenets of the previous period, The Enlightenment– institutions, tradition, conformity, science and reason.
-Romantics were (and are) the Carpe Diem Crowd, idealists who value individualism, democracy, experimentation, emotion, imagination, social reform, change, and nature.
-Other European Romantic artists were Pushkin, Hugo, Turner, Beethoven, Schubert and Berlioz–all influenced by the philosophies of Goethe (who lived in Rome for a time), Locke, and Rousseau whose tabula rasa (man is a blank slate made by society that writes his story) meant respecting the “noble savage” be he a Native American or Mary Shelley’s creature in Frankenstein who became a monster by the doctor who recklessly created and abandoned him and villagers who feared and abused him, and the social contract (fair play between the governing and governed which fueled the French and American Revolutions).
+Second-generation Romantics Percy and Mary Shelley, Byron, and Keats followed the fathers of the movement, Wordsworth, Coleridge, and Blake, in philosophically opposing tenets of the previous period, The Enlightenment — institutions, tradition, conformity, science, and reason.
+Romantics were (and are) the Carpe Diem Crowd — idealists who value individualism, democracy, experimentation, emotion, imagination, social reform, change, and nature.
+Other European Romantic artists were Pushkin, Hugo, Turner, Beethoven, Schubert, and Berlioz.
+Romantics were influenced by the philosophies of Goethe (who lived in Rome for a time) and John Locke.
+Most believed a human is born innocent by nature — a tabula rasa (blank slate) but society (nurture) can write our story.
+Thus, they championed “the noble savage” — be he a Native American or Mary Shelley’s creature in Frankenstein who became a monster because the doctor recklessly created and abandoned him and villagers who feared and abused him.
+They also believed in Jean-Jacques Rosseau’s “social contract” (fair play between the governing and governed which fueled the French and American Revolutions).

-I thought about how the tension between Reason VS Emotion, Duty VS Passion, Fact VS Feeling VS Faith affects decisions.
+I thought about how the tension between the two temperaments (classicism vs romatinticism) Reason vs Emotion, Duty vs Passion, and Fact vs Feeling vs Faith affects decisions.
 Just as I lived the questions while wandering Venice three months ago, I roamed Rome believing I’ll live into the answers.
-Meanwhile I’m learning to wait in passionate patience.
+Meanwhile, I’m learning to wait in passionate patience.

 I brought back writing inspiration from the vibrant literary landscape that is Rome.
 I walked the streets off Via Condotti where writers gathered around wine at restaurants and coffee at Antico Caffè Greco.
-In the area around The Spanish Steps known in the 19th century as the “English Quarter” lived not only the Shelleys, Byron and Keats but also Sir Walter Scott, George Eliot, Charles Dickens, Robert and Elizabeth Barrett Browning and William Thackeray, Henry James, Mark Twain, Edith Wharton, and Nathaniel Hawthorne.
-Hawthorne, the subject of my Master’s Thesis, wrote The Marble Faun based on the Faun of Praxiteles displayed in Capitoline Museum.
-I returned and read Wharton’s “Roman Fever” and plan to read Dickens’ Pictures from Italy and Henry James’ Italian Hours.
+In the area around The Spanish Steps known in the 19th century as the “English Quarter” lived not only the Shelleys, Byron, and Keats but also Sir Walter Scott, George Eliot, Charles Dickens, Robert and Elizabeth Barrett Browning, William Thackeray, Henry James, Mark Twain, Edith Wharton, and Nathaniel Hawthorne.
+Hawthorne, the subject of my Master’s Thesis, wrote The Marble Faun based on the Faun of Praxiteles displayed in the Capitoline Museum.
+I returned and read Edith Wharton’s “Roman Fever” and plan to read Charles Dickens’ Pictures from Italy and Henry James’ Italian Hours.

 I loved studying filmmaker Federico Fellini in grad school who said: